webplatform/docs/guides/the_basics_of_html/index.md

 == What is HTML? ==

 Most desktop applications that read and write files use specific file formats.
-For example, Microsoft Word uses “.doc” files and Microsoft Excel uses “.xls”.
+For example, Microsoft Word uses ".doc" files and Microsoft Excel uses ".xls".
 These files contain the instructions on how to build the documents when they are opened, the contents of the document, and ''metadata'' about the document such as the author, the last modified date, and possibly